-However, any scheme expanded from just the CBD is unlikely to be justified as there are not yet any adequate transport alternatives.
+However, any scheme expanded from just the CBD is unlikely to be iustified as there are not yet any adequate transport alternatives.
 Those who experience transport disadvantage and are locked into car ownership would experience disproportionate costs.
-Even on the isthmus, despite the expansions in services in recent years, there are still many areas that do not have a bus stop or train station within 500m that runs frequent services (at least one every 15 minutes) every day from 7am to 7pm.72 There are large sections in Mount Roskill and Maungakiekie in particular that do not have frequent services, both of which are more likely to have people who experience transport disadvantage, given their diverse populations.
+Even on the isthmus, despite the expansions in services in recent years, there are still many areas that do not have a bus stop or train station within 500m that runs frequent services (at least one every corridors option would disproportionately impact these communities.

-We know also that the transport issues that affect low-income people in the city are concentrated in South Auckland, the West, and the area around Glen Innes/Tamaki.73 Expansion of a congestion charging scheme to the strategic corridors option would disproportionately impact these communities.
 The cost increases for low-income households would be nearly double the average and vary significantly by area.
-For example, it would cost 0.12% of annual income for high-income households in Ōrākei compared to 1% of low-income households' income in Ōtara-Papatoetoe.74 Public and active transport
+For example, it would cost 0.12% of annual income for highincome households in Ōrākei compared to 1% of lowincome households' income in Ōtara-Papatoetoe.73 Public and active transport options should be significantly boosted in areas with transport disadvantage before consideration is given to implementing a congestion charge outside the CBD.

+15 minutes) every day from 7am to 7pm.71 There are large sections in Mount Roskill and Maungakiekie in particular that do not have frequent services, both of which are more likely to have people who experience transport disadvantage, given their diverse populations.

+We know also that the transport issues that affect low-income people in the city are concentrated in South Auckland, the West. and the area around Glen Innes/Tamaki.72 Expansion of a congestion charging scheme to the strategic